Chaitalykundu/Data-Structure-and-Algorithm/00-Introduction-of-DS/00-theory.md

 &nbsp;

-# Definition of DS
+# Definition of Data Structure

+**Data structure is a particular way of organizing data in a computer so that it can be used effectively.**

+The idea is to reduce the space and time complexities of different tasks.

-Data Structure is a branch of computer science which allows to understand the **organization of data** and the** management of the data flow** to increase any program's efficiency.
+It allows to understand the **organization of data** and the **management of the data flow** to increase any program's efficiency.

 &nbsp;

 A data structure is not only used for organizing the data.
-It is also used for processing, retrieving, and storing dataA data structure is not only used for organizing the data.
 It is also used for **processing**, **retrieving**, and **storing** data.

 &nbsp;

 &nbsp;

-# Need Of Data structure:
+# Need Of Data structure

 - Data structure modification is easy.
 - It requires less time.